Contrasting Nextnrg (NXXT) and Its Peers

 |$203.76 million

-Nextnrg’s rivals have higher revenue and earnings than Nextnrg.
-Nextnrg is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Nextnrg’s peers have higher revenue and earnings than Nextnrg.
+Nextnrg is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Profitability